kbss-cvut/aircraft-maintenance-planning-system/README.md

 - object property should be named with "has-" and "is-" prefix
 - datatype property should be called without "has-" and "is-" prefix

+### Pipelines

+#### Text analysis
+The goal of the [text-analysis.sms.ttl](aircraft-maintenance-planning-model/data/text-analysis/text-analysis.sms.ttl) pipeline is to extract HTML files from TermIt and process them to produce statistics based on a specified vocabulary.
+This is done by converting the HTML table into an RDF format, extracting term occurrences pointing to literals from the cell values , and selecting appropriate terms.
+The resulting RDF data is then transformed into CSV format.

 ### Transformation scripts